carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

 Go to [Index](#index)

-### EC2 (IaaS)
+### EC2

 - Infrastructure as a Service (IaaS) - Re-sizable (elastic) and secure virtual machine on the cloud.
   - Amazon EC2 reduces the time required to obtain and boot new server instances to minutes, allowing you to quickly scale capacity, both up and down, as your computing requirements change.
   - Gives you complete control of your computing resources including choice of storage, processor, networking and operating system.
 - When you restart an EC2 instance, its public IP can change.
 Use `Elastic IP` to assign a fixed public IPv4 to your EC2 instance.
-By default, all AWS accounts are limited to five (5) Elastic IP addresses per Region.
+  - By default, all AWS accounts are limited to five (5) Elastic IP addresses per Region.
 - The EC2 Root volume is a virtual disk where the OS is installed, it can only be launched on SSD or Magnetic.
 - Bootstrap scripts are code that gets ran as soon as your EC2 instance first boots up.
 - EC2 Information Endpoints (can be obteined via `curl`):